emijrp/awesome-opendata/README.md

 # Contributing

 For contributing, [open an issue](https://github.com/emijrp/awesome-opendata/issues) and/or a [pull request](https://github.com/emijrp/awesome-opendata/pulls).
-Above there are some ideas for missing opendata, be bold!
+Thanks.